• News

 Has Johnson ever flipped?

 “Oh yeah, I borrowed a boat and turtled it four miles offshore in almost four-foot waves,” he said.
 “It put me upside down.
 Fishing hooks were stuck in my shirt and I was pinned underwater.
 Got my first breath in a trapped air bubble.
 My buddy paddled close and used wire cutters to cut me loose.
 We righted the boat and I climbed back in.
 So, it’s definitely a challenge out there.
 Today I only go solo occasionally, and seasonally.
 My wife has the day’s float plan and we use GPS.
-I usually tag-team with Glenn Madden [an offshore kayaking veteran locally called Professor Salt, who teaches at the local college].”
+I usually tag-team with Glenn Madden [an ocean kayaking veteran locally called Professor Salt, who teaches at the local college].”

 Bluewater kayakers stress that experience and good equipment are crucial.
 Rookies who got fired up by forum reports, and then paddled offshore in sketchy craft, have gotten into trouble.
 Determined to reach fish-attracting steel platforms that look enticingly close to the beach, some have used kayaks that leaked badly.
 One duo even tied two ‘yaks together with plywood that disintegrated miles from land.
 Fortunately they climbed a Gulf platform and called for assistance with their one working cell phone.

-When Johnson first started offshore kayaking, he always fished steel platforms.
+When Johnson first started ocean kayaking, he always fished steel platforms.
 “After I got better at the sport, I started looking around for my own fishing spots.
 Marking bottom with a depth finder, and saving the GPS numbers.
 I’ve found old wellheads, sunken boats, and something down there that marks like school buses.
 Maybe they’re prehistoric rock piles.”

 “It’s been hit or miss the past couple of years, and state water snappers have dropped in size from fishing pressure,” Johnson says.
 “When closures were imposed in federal waters, people hammered state waters for snapper.
 That’s the downside to federal closures.
 There are big snappers out there, but it’s all about finding structure, whether natural or man-made.
 Natural rock ledges parallel the Padre Island, and then there are natural reefs like sunken shrimp-boat wrecks, starting only 200 yards off the beach.”

-One bit of good news for Texas kayakers, is that five new artificial reefs are under construction in state waters.
-Most are 160 acres each, but the massive project off South Padre island, managed by Rio Grande Valley (RGV) Reef, is ten times as large.
+One bit of good news for Texas kayakers is that five new artificial reefs are under construction in state waters.
+Most are 160 acres each, but the massive project off South Padre Island, managed by Rio Grande Valley (RGV) Reef, is ten times as large.
 Massive amounts of concrete have been laid down at all five sites.
 Millions of dollars have been donated for these projects.
 Texas Parks and Wildlife and Coastal Conservation Association have been key players.

 Cisneros, a friend of Johnson’s has been a pro staff member for Hobie for five years.
 He fishes with Hobie’s Adventure Island craft, which has twin stabilizers like a small trimaran, and a weight capacity of 800 pounds.